brouhaha/glacial/README.md

 Glacial implements only the minimal subset of the Volume II:
-Privileged Architecture specification needed to pass the RV32I conformance tests and to run the Zephyr kernel.
+Privileged Architecture specification needed to pass the RV32I compliance tests and to run the Zephyr kernel.
 Glacial implements M-mode only.
 Numerous deviations from the Privileged Architecture specification exist; for example, all of the implmented CSRs are fully writeable.